 The Great Wall sweeps from Shanhaiguan in the east, to Lop Lake in the west, along an arc that roughly outlines the southern edge of Inner Mongolia.
 The wall is actually made up of several sections of actual wall and trenches and also of natural defensive barriers such as hills and rivers.

 Northern China has four distinct seasons and the weather here can be extreme.
 In summer (June-August) the temperature can reach as high as 40 degrees Celsius and you will need lots of water handy whilst exploring the wall.
 Winter (November-March) can be quite the other extreme with temperatures dropping as low as minus four degrees, for which you will need to dress appropriately as the wall is exposed in many places.

-Tucan Travel offers eight Adventure Tours that include a day excursion to the Great Wall of China and run all year round.
-The tours that visit the Great Wall do so at Badaling, the ‘North Pass’ of Juyongguan pass.
+Tucan Travel offers a number of tours that include a day excursion to the Great Wall of China and run all year round.
+The tours that visit the Great Wall do so at Badaling, the 'North Pass' of Juyongguan pass.
 This section has plenty of steep hills to hike and can offer challenges to travellers of all fitness levels to experience the sheer scale of this wall in any way that suits.